azoth-lang/azoth.language.design/self-antetype.md

 type?](https://docs.scala-lang.org/tutorials/FAQ/index.html#how-can-a-method-in-a-superclass-return-a-value-of-the-current-type)"
 and clearly states that `this.type` isn't it.
 It also states there is no direct support for it.

+The FAQ links to [Returning the "Current" Type in Scala](https://tpolecat.github.io/2015/04/29/f-bounds.html) and [Advantages of F-bounded polymorphism over typeclass for return-current-type problem](https://stackoverflow.com/q/59813323/268898).
+The introduction of the former says that it is a common problem and frequently asked (as evidenced by it being in the FAQ).

 ### Scala This Type Plans

 The designer of Scala proposes replacing the "self type" feature described in the last section with